-- 29. The site should be developed for residential use only, with a mix of market and affordable homes and public open space. - 30.
-The density of development should decrease towards the eastern end of the site. - 31.
+- 28. The south western part of the site should be developed for residential use only with between 15-18 homes in total, consisting of a mix of market and affordable homes. - 29.
+The density of development should decrease towards the eastern end of the site. - 30.
 New services may be required to meet the increased demand of the proposed new development.
 The feasibility of the provision of on-site energy generation should be considered.